When India’s mass eye camps leave people blind

 But the suspension of civil surgeon Singh was revoked in June 2016 by the public health and family welfare department, which cited as justification a delay by the police in filing a chargesheet in the matter.
 The RTI response from the Madhya Pradesh government noted that a departmental inquiry against the civil surgeon and operating surgeon is still underway.

 “We still don’t know if anyone was at fault,” Singh said.
-He added, “I am retired now, and I don’t like to discuss that episode anymore.”
+“I am retired now, and I don’t like to discuss that episode anymore.”

 On whether too many surgeries had been performed, Palod, who is also retired, said he could not turn away patients who had sought surgery, and that he had conducted as many as 50 surgeries a day in his career.
 He added that the government had never questioned the number of surgeries he performed until 2015.
 After the incident, the government “took a knee jerk action and suspended several of us without our fault,” he said.